 this long par 5, though appearing straight away, moves a little right and then left because of strategic fairway bunkering and the terracing of the fairway bunkering and the terracing of the fairway.
 Approach shots will prove safer of long as opposed to short.

 This dogleg right presents a wonderful view from the left side of the fairway to this small undulating green.

 A true risk-reward par 4 will almost certainly be best played with a tee ball just short and right of the fairway bunker.
 This will help avoid direct flight over the swarm of intimidating greenside bunkers short and left of the green.

 This strong and dramatic par 4 is well protected from tee by a creek bed on the right.
 Left is a good rule of thumb for the shots required to play this hole.

-This fairway pitches left to the right and could correct some pulled shots.
-The two tiered green is made more dramatic by the two fairway option on your approach.
+this fairway pitches left to the right and could correct some pulled shots.
+The two tier green is made more dramatic by the two fairway option on your approach.
 Watch out for the hidden bunker beyond the green back right.
 It is the deepest bunker on the golf course.

 This par 3, beautifully framed by the surrounding hillsides, is best played from above the hole on the right of this green.